- SAP investments tend to have negative ROI in companies where they over-invest in SAP.

 It seems to me that many it departments are more like parasites feeding upon the host company instead of actual parts of the whole.

 Obviously, if the IT department does not represent the interests of the company, the IT department is a major part of the problem.
 The argument is, and it has some validity, that in the US at least, companies provide so little in the way of job security, that the management of IT feels they are better off aligning themselves with a vendor or consulting firm.
 They can then find another job with that technology if they lose their job at their current employer.
-I have presented so many analysis to various companies telling them to not buy certain SAP applications and they went ahead bought them anyway.
+I have presented so many analyses to various companies telling them to not buy certain SAP applications and they went ahead bought them anyway.
 It is just bizarre that so many IT departments have little concern as to whether the software they purchase is even desired to be used by the business.

 A following important observation is provided by Markian Jaworksy.